Meja massacre: Background

 Meja is a small, predominantly Catholic, village in Kosovo, located a few kilometers northwest of the town of Gjakova.
 On 21 April, a week before the massacre, the Kosovo Liberation Army (KLA) ambushed a Serb police vehicle near the centre of Meja, killing five policemen and one officer.
 One villager from Meja told Human Rights Watch researchers: "The five policemen were killed in one car, a brown Opel Ascona.
-They came to us a few minutes before they were killed, asking,“where is the KLA?”
+They came to us a few minutes before they were killed, asking, “where is the KLA?”
 They left and then we heard the bazooka."
 One of the officers killed was police commander Milutin Prašević, the leader of a unit that, according to witness testimony, carried out the ethnic cleansing of Albanians in the area.
-The attack on Prašević is listed as a probable motive for the mass shootings that followed.
+The attack on Prašević is listed by Human Rights Watch as a probable motive for the mass shootings that followed.

 Expulsions

 On the morning of 27 April, Yugoslav government forces attacked the village of Meja without warning, shelling and burning homes.
-Serb police units penetrated the village and drove the residents near the school.
-Between 100 and 150 men aged fifteen to fifty were taken from the crowd of villagers.
-They were later divided into groups of twenty and shot dead by automatic weapon fire through "controlled" shootings to the head.
-At the same time, early in the morning of 27 April, special police, along with the Yugoslav Army, expelled Kosovo Albanians from the area between Gjakova and Junik, near the border with Albania.
-Starting at 06:00, security forces expelled residents of the villages of Pacaj, Nivokaz, Dobroš, Šeremet, Jahoc, Ponoshec, Racaj, Ramoc and Madanaj, as well as residents of the Gjakova neighborhood of Orize.
-Government forces surrounded the villages, gathered residents and drove them on the road through Gjakova, some ridding on tractor trailers, some on foot.
+Serbian police units rounded up the village residents near the school.
+Between 100 and 150 men aged fifteen to fifty were separated from the crowd of villagers.
+The men were later further divided into groups of twenty and shot with machine-guns, and then additionally shot in the head.
+At the same time, early in the morning of 27 April, special police, along with the Yugoslav Army, expelled Kosovo Albanians from the Reka e Keqe region between Gjakova and Junik, near the border with Albania.
+Starting at 06:00, security forces expelled residents of the villages of Pacaj, Nivokaz, Dobrosh, Sheremet, Jahoc, Ponoshec, Racaj, Ramoc and Madanaj, as well as residents of the Gjakova neighborhood of Orize.
+Government forces surrounded the villages, gathered residents and drove them on the road through Gjakova, some riding on tractor trailers, some on foot.
 Many villages were systematically burned.
-According to testimony, flamethrowers were also using during houseburnings.
+According to testimony, flamethrowers were also used during house burnings.

 A nineteen-year-old girl originally from Orize, whose father was kidnapped the next day in Meja, told Human Rights Watch researchers:

 Locals from across the area were forced to go towards Meja.
 Serbian policemen set up a checkpoint in Meja at which they waited for refugees from the surrounding villages.
 Many police officers wore "phantom" black masks.
 At the checkpoint, policemen and soldiers plundered the expelled villagers.
 Many refugees were beaten by police and threatened with death if they do not hand money and valuables.
 A 36-year-old woman stated: